Bachelor of Business

 Equips students with the technical, conceptual and managerial skills to be effective business managers in modern commercial, government, social and not-for-profit organisations.

-Gold Coast and Distance Education
+Gold Coast and online

 Aviation management units help develop an understanding of the broader function of, and impacts on, the aviation industry.
 Students who have successfully completed a Diploma of Aviation (Instrument Flight Operations) with another institution may be granted up to eight units of advanced standing (credit) for the Bachelor of Business with a major in Aviation Management.
 This major also provides students with the opportunity to undertake a full accredited CASA Commercial Pilot License through Airways Aviation.